yapnaa/iconea-spacebar/tutorial/terminal-commands.md

 ### Whenever possible, it's better to move code out of your controller.
 Usually we do this by creating a new service class and putting the logic there.
 But, if the logic is simple, it can sometimes live inside your entity class.

 + php bin/console doctrine:fixtures:load

+#### The Criteria system is better than manually filtering, but, remember!
+Do not prematurely optimize.
+Get your app to production, then check for issues.
+But if you have a big collection and need to return only a small number of results, you should use Criteria immediately.